dbones-labs/laters/documentation/overview/quick-start.md

 ### Laters

-`Laters` has a number of things you can modify, however we will setup it with the minimum items
+`Laters` has a number of things you can modify, however, we will set up it with the minimum items

-- 1️⃣ - an endpoint which is localhost 5000 (the default for Asp.NET), this can be read from config
+- 1️⃣ - an endpoint which is localhost 5000 (the default for ASP.NET), this can be read from config
-- 2️⃣ - `UseMarten`, to make it make use of the Unit Of Work with all you Asp.NET requests.
+- 2️⃣ - `UseMarten`, to make it make use of the Unit Of Work with all your ASP.NET requests.

 ```csharp
 builder.WebHost.ConfigureLaters((context, setup) =>